At Latitude, each food allergy patient has their own story — we can’t wait to be a part of yours

 Sydney: I think it’s really cool that all the people are doing all of this research and all of the studies to help people like me who have allergies and don’t really know how to fix it.
 This is the best team at Latitude, so if you are thinking about doing this, it is an amazing thing to do!

 David is allergic to peanuts and in preparation for college he has been treated with OIT with Xolair.
 His entire family is already feeling reduced anxiety about peanut products in their home.
 And with his new protection to cross-contamination, he looks forward to trying new restaurants, traveling and having more freedom while he’s away at school.

 It’s so much nicer to know that I have this protection.
 I thought appointments would be very time-consuming but it’s been very manageable and the Latitude team has been great.
 Appointments are a lot of fun, and it’s a little family which is nice.
 It’s a very relaxed place — it’s a doctor’s office, but it’s not a high stress doctor’s office.

 Todd spent nearly a decade with an unclear diagnosis of “tree nut allergies.”
-At Latitude, he received an accurate diagnosis through skin testing, IgE blood tests and a series of oral food challenges.
+As a food allergy patient at Latitude, he received an accurate diagnosis through skin testing, IgE blood tests and a series of oral food challenges.
 This allowed him to open up his diet to foods he’d been unneccesarily avoiding and to ultimately treat his diagnosed cashew allergy with oral immunotherapy.